Cold-Blooded Animals of Indonesia

 Here's a warty-looking toad from Tangkoko, surveying its domain.

-With some noticeable exceptions, most of the world's frogs are not poisonous, but toads are almost invariably toxic.
+With some notable exceptions, most of the world's frogs are not poisonous, but toads are almost invariably toxic.
 The large lumps behind this one's eyes are the poison glands.

 A juvenile toad in Alas Purwo national park, sitting on one of the walking trails.
 Camouflage adds to the risk of being stepped on by some oversized lummox, and I only noticed this little critter after it jumped to avoid being flattened.